joaolessab/brandnew-node.js-api-jwt-auth/README.md

 npm install nodemon -D
 ```
 <!-- Line break -->
-7. Create a Node.js server and connect your database.
-How?
-Check these file on the repo:
+7. Create a Node.js server and connect your database. **How?
+Check these file on the repo:**
+- "database.js"
 - "app.js"
 - "index.js"
-- "database.js"
 - ".env" (You need to create this one) in the **"app"** folder

-8. To start our server:
+8. To start the server:
-- Edit the scripts object in our **"package.json"** to look like the same as it is on this repository;
+- Edit the **"scripts"** key in the **"package.json"** to look like the same as it is on this repository;
-- Point to the MongoDB connection URL;
+- Point to the MongoDB connection URL inside the **".env"** file to your actual MongoDB connection;
-- Run `npm run dev`
+- Run `npm run dev`;
+- The server and the database should be running without any crashing;